Knowing your WHY can help you act with purpose. –Simon Sinek

 Upon returning from the Atlanta Olympics, Mike realized that something wasn’t right.
-In 1996 he was diagnosed with Parkinson’s disease.
-He was 40 years old.
+In 1996 he received the diagnosis of Parkinson’s disease at age 40.

 Parkinson’s Disease – Taking the next steps

 At Protus3 we talk a lot about leadership and the responsibilities that come with being a leader.
-Anyone who knows Mike knows that he is one of those leaders who during the worst of times not only survives but thrives.
+If you know Mike, you know that he is one of those leaders who not only survives but thrives, even more during the worst of times.

-Mike had always hired based on “fit”.
+Mike always hired based on “fit”.
 You can teach anyone how to do something.
 Attitude and the willingness to do the right thing, however, is a critical component of any member of the team.
 Because of and with his leadership and that of the folks he surrounded himself with, the company continued to thrive even after he left the business in 2004 due to progression of Parkinson’s.

 Protus3 at 30

-In January 2018, Risk Management Associates, Inc. d/b/a Protus3 was 30 years old.
-We are very proud to say that the foundation and principles that Mike Tucker built 30 years ago are just as relevant and alive today at Protus3.
-As a team, we revisited our mission and vision in 2017 and developed the Protus3 Pledge which we apply to everything we do:
+In January 2018, Risk Management Associates, Inc. d/b/a Protus3 celebrated 30 years in business.
+We are very proud to say that the foundation and principles that Mike Tucker built 30 years ago are just as relevant and alive today.
+As a team, we revisited our mission and vision in 2017.
+We developed the Protus3 Pledge which we apply to everything we do:

 - Be Helpful